moka-guys/geneonlycoverage/README.md

 - take total coverage output
 - remove exon level coverage to leave only gene leve
 - append a sample column at end

+- plus a few scripts to help along the way